rapidsai/raft/docs/source/raft_ann_benchmarks.md

   --dataset-path DATASET_PATH
                         path to dataset folder (default: ${RAFT_HOME}/bench/ann/data)
 ```

-`result-filepaths` : whitespace delimited list of result files/directories that can be captured via pattern match.
-For more [information and examples](ann_benchmarks_low_level.html#result-filepath-example)

 #### Step 4: Plot Results
 The script `bench/ann/plot.py` will plot all results evaluated to a CSV file for a given dataset.